-Momentum is like a booster rocket that when when ignited makes obstacles easier to overcome.
+Momentum is like a booster rocket.
+Ignition makes the path forward clearer and obstacles easier to overcome.
 When a team has momentum, they are “in the zone”.
 Things just seem to flow.

 Maxwell explains Momentum using an analogy of a train: